Mount Soffeh: Geography

 With an elevation of 2257 metres, Mount Soffeh is the nearest mountain which is situated just south of the city of Isfahan.
 The mountain was a few kilometres far from Isfahan, but with the expansion of the city, now it is just located at the southern part of the city.
 This mountain is about 590 metres high from the ground level.
 There are some small water springs in Mount Soffeh.
 On the eastern side of Mount Soffeh there are a series of hills.
 Isfahan to Shiraz road passes through these hills.
 There are remnants of a few ruined buildings which might have been used as some sorts of castles and fire temples in the distant past (see Shahdiz).
 Mount Soffeh and its surrounding hills have been converted to a beautiful park which covers at least 100 hectares.
 A wonderful panoramic view of the metropolitan city of Isfahan can be seen from the mountain especially at night.
-The mountain is the closest slope for some citizens of Isfahan who practice mountain climbing, but many people visit this place every day.
+The mountain is the closest slope for some citizens of Isfahan who practice mountain climbing.
 There is a small zoo with a few wild animals and birds at the foot of the mountain.
-There are also restaurants, (gondola lift) cable cars and other recreational facilities.
+There are also restaurants, a gondola lift cable cars and other recreational facilities.